California Prevailing Wage Information

 Compensation for all hours worked in excess of eight hours per day and 40 hours during any one week should be not less than one-and-one-half times the basic rate of pay.
 For specific overtime requirements, please refer to the prevailing wage determinations.

-WORKING ON WEEKENDS
+WORK ON WEEKENDS

 WORKING ON LEGAL HOLIDAYS